erikeldridge/item-network/README.md

 todo
-- update activity only when loading an activity stream
 - add owner to list of items on item search result page
 - define group
 - add "deleted" attribute to models